tobg8/scalingo-test/README.md

 - [x] Use Go
 - [x] Use Docker
 - [x] Use concurrency
-- [x] Fetch repositores from the github API
+- [x] Fetch repositories from the github API based on language and multiple filters
-- [x] Fetch languages data of each repository
+- [x] Fetch requested language data of each repository
 - [x] Return the aggregated data in the response

+- [] implement the filter order
+- [] impelment the filter sort

 ## Points to consider